AguaClara/Dissolved-Gas/Research Reports/Report1_Spring2019.md

 $g$ = Acceleration due to gravity
 $\Delta h$ = Height difference between the vent and the reactor (this is a negative quantity)
 $h_f$ = Head loss in the outlet tubing, as given in [Equation 5](#Equation-5)
-$k$ = A constant for a given substance at a given temperature; related to Henry’s Law
+$k$ = A constant for a given substance at a given temperature, related to Henry’s Law
 $P_{atm}$= Atmospheric air pressure at the level of the vent
 $T$ = Surface tension of the water at a given temperature
 $R$ = Radius of a bubble in the reactor
 $⍴$ = Density of water

 [Equation 8](#Equation-8) mathematically summarizes the concepts addressed in the Literature Review section.
-In order to minimize gas solubility (and therefore, to maximize the amount of gas that is removed from influent water): the radii of bubbles that form must be maximized, the head loss in the exit tubing must be minimized, and the height difference between the reactor and vent must be maximized, within reason.
+In order to minimize gas solubility (and therefore, to maximize the amount of gas that is removed from influent water): the radii of bubbles that form must be maximized, the head loss in the exit tubing must be minimized, and the height difference between the reactor and vent must be maximized within reason.
 Further considerations may arise when [Equation 5](#Equation-5) is substituted for the $h_f$ value.

 While [Equation 8](#Equation-8) is powerful in its efficiency, it may only act as an approximation of the solubility of a gas in the fluidized bed reactor.
 Equations 3-7 assume equilibrium: that the rates of air shifting from liquid to gas phase and vice versa are equal.
 The system may not be in equilibrium while the reactor is in use.
 Therefore, [Equation 8](#Equation-8) remains only a qualitative description of the relationships between different system parameters.